 What Should Be Avoided?

 It is noteworthy that fabrications and exaggeration in your resume are resolutely not recommended and generally frowned upon.
-It is strongly suggest not to fool hiring managers as misinformation can be easily fact checked and fabrications discovered.
+It is strongly suggested not to fool hiring managers as misinformation can be easily fact-checked and fabrications discovered.
 In other words, honesty is the best policy and key characteristic many employers seek out.

 As to the resume’s design, it depends on the industry and the job title you are applying for.
 For example, if you are pursuing a visual designer role or any related job, then it is acceptable to skillfully and boldly combine different colors within your resume.
 Generally, if your preferred job is associated with the business industries or formal occasions, the text needs to be black and only black.

-A resume has greater chances of being ignored when a number of colors and styles of fonts are used , which makes them appear unprofessional and inconsistent.
+A resume has greater chances of being ignored when several colors and styles of fonts are used, which makes them appear unprofessional and inconsistent.
 On the whole, the use of color in your resumes should be contingent upon your industry.
 It is generally advised to utilize the least color as possible in your resume.

-Always remember that a professional resume is supposed to be neat, well organized and present all the necessary elements in the correct order!
+Always remember that a professional resume is supposed to be neat, well organized, and present all the necessary elements in the correct order!
+If you need a powerful PDF editor to make changes to your PDF resume, try SwifDoo PDF!